Middle Class Scholarship

 - Meet certain income/asset and other financial aid standards

-- Not be in default on a student loan
+- Maintain satisfactory academic progress; not be in default on a student loan

 - Not be incarcerated